latest nhpb_banner 1__compressed2

 AHC Inc. offers home buyer assistance.
 Resources are available for low- and moderate-income residents.
 Low interest loans can assist with down payment and closing costs as well.
 Low-income families on section 8 can also get vouchers to pay a mortgage and buy a rental homes.
 Phone (703)486-0626, or more on section 8 rent to own.

-Koinonia Foundation, Inc. is a non-profit that provides Emergency Financial Assistance and grants with partial payment of utilities (electric, gas, water).
+Koinonia Foundation, Inc. is a non-profit that provides Emergency Financial Assistance and grants money.
+There is partial payment of utilities (electric, gas, or water bills).
 There may be funds for rent/mortgage, and even prescription medications.
 Location is 6037 Franconia Road, Alexandria, Virginia 22310.
 Phone (703)971-1991.

 Falls Church, Hispanic Committee of Virginia.
-A program of Hispanic Committee of Va./ Comite Hispano de Virginia.
-Staff, which is bilingual, may be able to assist low income clients with providing direct social services and information on government assistance programs, case management, mental, dental and physical health referrals.
+A program of Hispanic Committee of VA / Comite Hispano de Virginia.
+Staff, which is bilingual, may be able to assist low income clients with providing direct social services and information on government assistance programs.
+They also help immigrants in Fairfax County.
+Apply for case management, mental, dental and physical health referrals.

 Local churches - Assistance programs focus on the low income, seniors, children, and single parents in Fairfax County.
 Seniors can receive free food, meals, or transportation.
-Financial assistance, shelter, and housing is offered from a resource as well, depending on funding levels.
+Parishes also offer financial assistance, shelter, and housing is offered from a resource as well, depending on funding levels.

 Salvation Army Centers in Fairfax County.
 This location operates numerous social services.
 There is everything from one time financial help to after school programs, reading for kids, and more.
 Programs can provide free school supplies or uniforms to kids, free Christmas toys, and food.